BlogA State Museum Like No Other

 Our very qualified guide and interpreter in front of the "Death block" Block 11, in Auschwitz 1, the main camp made up of former Polish Army barracks.

 We exited the main camp through the gas chamber/bunker connected to Crematoria 1, which had been restored with the chimney rebuilt from the original bricks and the holes from which the Zyklon B pellets were dropped into the chamber.
 The dollies and other tools used by the prisoners (Sonderkommando) forced to operate the crematorium were on display.
 It had been used as a bomb shelter later in the war.
-Adjacent to the crematorium our guide pointed out the gallows where the camp commander, Rudolf Höss was hanged after his trial in Poland in 1947.
+Adjacent to the crematorium, our guide pointed out the gallows where the camp commander, Rudolf Höss was hanged after his trial in Poland in 1947.
 The chamber and crematorium were dark and oppressive.
-It is the only existing building of this type at Auschwitz, the other four crematoria were destroyed by the Germans prior to evacuation.
+It is the only existing building of this type at Auschwitz; the other four crematoria were destroyed by the Germans before evacuation.

 Entering the gas chamber/bunker attached to Crematorium 1, the last exhibit in the main camp before returning to the visitor center.